Through RENEW, DelNature is addressing the barriers to being outside to ensure it’s a more inclusive, accessible, joyful and positive experience.

 Green Jobs

-DelNature partners with the City of Wilmington’s Green Jobs Program providing a 6-week summer internship that is an environmentally focused employment experience.
-The program introduces City of Wilmington youth, to natural spaces, environmental issues, hands-on environmental work and career skills.
+DelNature partners with the University of Delaware Water Resources Center on the City of Wilmington’s Green Jobs Program providing a 6-week summer internship.
+The program is a paid environmentally focused employment experience for City of Wilmington youth 14-18 years old.
+The program introduces youth to natural spaces, environmental issues, hands-on environmental work and career skills.

 Summer with Southbridge

 In the Southbridge neighborhood just across the Christina River from DEEC, DelNature partners with Neighborhood House to supplement their summer activities with youth.
-We provide a series of engagement experiences with nature, including trips to DEEC to learn the relationships between healthy water, healthy land, healthy food and healthy living.
+Activities include engagement experiences with nature, including trips to DEEC to learn the relationships between healthy water, healthy land, and healthy living.

 Summer Marsh Experience